JuliaOceanWaves/.github/CONTRIBUTING.md

 [![SciML Code Style](https://img.shields.io/static/v1?label=code%20style&message=SciML&color=9558b2&labelColor=389826)](https://docs.sciml.ai/SciMLStyle)
 [![Conventional Commits](https://img.shields.io/badge/Conventional%20Commits-1.0.0-%23FE5196?logo=conventionalcommits&logoColor=white)](https://conventionalcommits.org)

-Contribute changes, including code and documentation, through [pull request](/pulls).
+Contribute changes, including code and documentation, through _**pull request**_.

 **New contributors**:
 While it is important for a project to have well defined practices, don't feel like you need to read/understand all of it right away!
-At the very minimum, follow the [GitHub Flow](https://docs.github.com/en/get-started/quickstart/github-flow) and start with a draft [pull request](/pulls).
+At the very minimum, follow the [GitHub Flow](https://docs.github.com/en/get-started/quickstart/github-flow) and start with a draft _**pull request**_.
 We can work from there together! 🤓

 **Development practices**:
   - Use the [GitHub Flow](https://docs.github.com/en/get-started/quickstart/github-flow).